-In December 2014, changes were announced to the calculation of stamp duty land tax (SDLT) for residential properties that saw a move away from the old ‘slab system’ to an arguably more progressive ‘slice system’.
-While this means that most residential purchasers will now pay less SDLT, purchasers of properties over £937,500 will now pay more under the new rules.
+In December 2014 changes were made to the calculation of stamp duty land tax (SDLT) for residential properties that saw a change from the old ‘slab system’ to an arguably more progressive ‘slice system’, meaning that only purchasers of residential properties worth over £937,500 paid more SDLT under the new rules.

-The new ‘slice system’ also modifies the way in which SDLT is calculated when claiming ’Multiple Dwellings relief’.
-So while the purchase of a £1.5m property would attract SDLT of £93,750 under the new rules (£75,000 under the old), if the property is found to have an annex the multiple dwellings principle can be applied reducing the SDLT to £55,000.
+The new ‘slice system’ also created a greater ’Multiple Dwellings relief’ (MDR) saving for high value property purchases than under the old rules.
+So while the purchase of a £1.5m residential property attracts £93,750 SDLT under the new rules (£75,000 under the old), if the property has an annex (or granny flat/servants quarters etc.) MDR can be applied reducing the SDLT to £55,000.

-So the question is, have you recently dealt with a high value property that could potentially have had an annex?
+So the question is, have you recently dealt with a high value property that has an annex?
 If so, SDLT is likely to have been overpaid by your client potentially exposing you to a professional indemnity issue.

-The good news is that there is 12 months from the filing date (filing date is within 30 days of the date of the transaction), or effectively 13 months from the transaction date to amend a SDLT return and apply for a refund.
-For a transaction dated 1 April 2015, you have until 1 May 2016 to claim a refund for over paid SDLT.
+The good news is that there is 12 months from the SDLT1 filing deadline date (being 14 days after the completion date) to amend the SDLT1 return and apply for a refund.
+For a transaction completing on 6 December 2019, you have until 20 December 2020 to claim a refund for overpaid SDLT.

-To understand if more then one dwelling exists, it is important to note the HMRC guidance definition of a dwelling:
+To understand if more than one dwelling exists for MDR, it is important to note the HMRC guidance definition of a dwelling: